-Photo 1-4.
+Photo Error!
+No text of specified style in document.-4.
 Photos taken during the measurement of Diameter at Breast Height (DBH) of trees sighted at the M& S IFMA area.

 Municipalities of Esperanza, Lebak, Kalamansig, Bagumbayan, and Senator Ninoy Aquino, All in the Province of Sultan Kudarat, Region XII